intuition-dev/INTUITION/_doc/docs/index.md

 ## What is Metabake?

-Metabake&trade; is a modern development approach that promises 10X faster web app development with less coding.
+Metabake&trade; is a modern development approach that helps you deliver web apps 10X faster with less coding.
 Metabake&trade; has 10 pillars.

 Find out more about Metabake: